neondatabase/website/content/docs/extensions/timescaledb.md

 You may run into space concerns as data accumulates in timescaledb hypertables.
 While Neon's Postgres service does not support compression, deleting old data is an option if you don't need to hold on to it for long periods of time.

 You can use the [`drop_chunks`](https://docs.timescale.com/api/latest/hypertable/drop_chunks/#:~:text=drop_chunks(),always%20before%20the%20end%20time.) function outlined above to easily delete outdated chunks from a hypertable.
-For example, to delete all chunks older than 3 months from ...
+For example, to delete all chunks older than 3 months:

 ```sql
 SELECT drop_chunks('temperature_data', INTERVAL '3 months');
 ```

-This will delete any chunks that contain only data older than 3 months.
+The query deletes any chunks that contain only data older than 3 months.

 To automatically run this deletion periodically, you can setup a cron task.
 For example, adding this line to the crontab will run the deletion query every day at 1AM: